 1. No CDN & SSL On Starter Plan

 You are wrong if you think EasyWP is the cheapest way to start a blog.
 While the starter plan is priced at $3.88/month, it doesn't include SSL & CDN.
 Considering you can buy the cheapest SSL from NameCheap for $5.88/year and use a free Cloudflare CDN, the total hosting cost will be around $4.37/month.

 Is the pricing affordable?
 No. Many similar hosts like FastComet start from $2.95/month, with free SSL & CDN available monthly billing.
 Not only that, but FastComet also offers faster performance than EasyWP.

 I don't know whether it's a beta stage limitation; you can't use Namecheap CDN when your domains are hosted elsewhere.

 3. No Automatic Backups

 EasyWP feels like it is in beta.
 For example, I started using them on June 21st, but the backups haven't been generated even after ten days, and it seems the backups need to be generated manually.

 4. Limitations of WordPress Plugins

-It's a tradition, Managed WordPress hosting companies restrict a set of plugins, but NameCheap EasyWP got a very long list of banned plugins.
+It's a tradition that Managed WordPress hosting companies restrict a set of plugins, but NameCheap EasyWP has a long list of banned plugins.